The College of Winterhold, of the Province of Skyrim, Tamriel || 2nd of Morningstar

 I back away from the window, rubbing my eyes back to normalcy.
 I turn to walk in the opposite direction, when I freeze.
 Waves of awareness crash and wash over me, like a riptide off the shores of Auridon.
 I get the prickling sensation that someone is watching me, someone close by.
 I glance to my left and see no one but a female mage in purple robes, dark hair tied in a high pony tail.
 Her back is to me as she raises a ward in front of her.
 Two other mages facing her take turns shooting projectile spells at her ward.
 None of them notice me.
 I glance to my right, and see a dark figure sitting on a low bench in front of a window similar to the one behind me, on the other side of the door leading to Hall of Attainment.
 The figure is wearing the same clothing as the one from the previous evening, conversing with the groundskeeper.
 They are heavily leaning forward, their left forearm resting on their left knee, while their right forearm sits on their right thigh.
 Wearing a deep hood, I still cannot see their face, but I have a distinct feeling they know I'm here, watching them.
 They sit completely still, and I can't even tell if they're breathing.
 I feel all of my senses go on high alert.
 Something isn't right with this individual.
 I don't know what it is and the fact that I can't pinpoint this bothers me more than it should.
 Perhaps...

 It takes me a moment to register what's she's telling me, and what she's not telling me.
-She doesn't believe I'm here as an advisor, she thinks my position here is a sham.
-I try to look as neutral as possible.
-"I don't know what you're implying, but I assure you," I tell her in a measured tone, "my business here is solely in the interests of promoting a working relationship between the College of Winterhold, and the Aldmeri Dominion."
+She must not believe I'm here as an advisor, she thinks my position here is a sham.
+"I don't know what it is you're implying, but I assure you," I tell her in a measured tone, "my business here is solely in the interests of promoting a working relationship between the College of Winterhold, and the Aldmeri Dominion."
 I need to tread carefully.
-If Mirabelle can sense my ulterior motives, then who's to say the others won't as well?
-Mirabelle crosses her arms.
+If Mirabelle can potentionally sense my ulterior motives, then who's to say the others won't as well?
 "I'm not implying anything," she tells me coolly, clearly not amused by where my interpretation of her line of questioning took me.
-"But may I remind you that Winterhold is Stormcloak territory?
-The locals don't need any more reasons to hate us more than they already do.
-Having someone in full Thalmor uniform may agitate them to the point of physical escalation against us."
+"But may I remind you that the city of Winterhold, as well as the surrounding area, is Stormcloak territory?
+We are in the northernmost point of Eastmarch.
+Windhelm is due South, and Dawnstar is due West.
+And all three cities support Ulfric's rebellion.
+The locals don't need reasons to hate us more than they already do.
+So it stands to reason that seeing someone in full Thalmor uniform will agitate them to the point of physical escalation against us.
+A risk I'm sure you won' t be willing to take."

 I frown.
-Her words sound like a warning, a thinly-veiled threat.
-But she has a point, as loathe as I am to admit it.
+Her words sound like a warning, a icy threat.
+But I memorize the information she gives me - Windhelm directly South, Dawnstar directly West - although it is useless without knowing how far each city is from each other and from us.
+A map would be helpful.
+And she has a point, as much as it angers me to admit it.
 Despite what she and others may believe, the Dominion doesn't have carte blanche across the entire province.
-There are a great many things I could get away with in Solitude, that would land me in considerably dire straits here.
-And our superiors repeatedly warned us that should we face local authorities during our assignments, they would provide no assistance.
-Pushing my luck with the local populace, who already hate magic and elves by extension, is not on my agenda.
-But I'll be damned if I take advice from a Breton.
-Before I can respond, Mirabelle begins to leave, but not before leaving me with additional instruction over her shoulder: "Please don't keep the Archmage waiting.
+Not since support for Ulfric and the Empire seem to be even on both sides down the middle.
+There are a great many things I could get away with in Solitude, that would land me in considerably dire straits anywhere else.
+Especially Eastmarch, the seat of Ulfric's "kingdom".
+And our superiors repeatedly warn us that should we face imprisonment by local authorities during our assignments, they would provide no assistance.
+Pushing my luck with the local populace, surrounded by people who already hate magic and elves by extension, is not on my agenda.
+I realize it would be much safer for me here in the College than anywhere else in the immediate area.
+But I'll be damned if I take any sort of advice from a halfling.
+Before I can respond, Mirabelle turns to leave, but not before leaving me with additional instruction over her shoulder: "Please don't keep the Archmage waiting.
 Despite all appearances, he's a busy man."

-I'm left standing in the courtyard, bundle of mage robes in hand.
-I heave a sigh, realizing my work might become considerably easier if I comply with the uniform expectations here.
-Belatedly, I turn back to where the black-clad mage was sitting at the bench, only to find it empty.
-They must have left during my discussion with Mirabelle, I realize as I take notice of my calmed senses, the lack of eeriness their presence produced having long since abided.
+I'm left standing in the courtyard, bundle of official College robes in tow.
+I heave a sigh, realizing my assignment might become noticeably easier if I comply with the uniform expectations here.
+Belatedly, I turn back to where the black-clad mage was sitting at the bench next to me, and I find it empty.
+I didn't hear them leave.
+They must have left during my discussion with Mirabelle, I take notice of my calmed senses, the lack of eeriness their presence produced having long since abided.
 It dawns on me that this mage seems to be wearing whatever suits them, a decision I immediately assume to be the result of their higher rank.
 Begrudgingly, I pull the robes over my Thalmor attire, not feeling bothered to change completely.
-Consulting with the directory at the courtyard's entrance, I cross the courtyard and pass the statue of Shalidor before pushing the large set of heavy wooden doors that lead to the Hall of the Elements.
+It actually covers every inch of my body, down to my feet, and even leaves a small amount of room for my wrists to barely be exposed.
+I'm honestly surprised it fits so well, and provides additional layers of warmth in the cold.
+Belatedly, I realize Mirabelle hadn't given me instructions on how or even where to find the Archmage either.
+I roll my eyes.
+Of course she didn't.
+Consulting with the directory at the courtyard's entrance, I cross the space and pass the statue of Shalidor before pushing the large set of heavy wooden doors that lead to the Hall of the Elements.

-My nerves become somewhat frayed upon immediately hearing sounds of combat.
+My nerves are somewhat frayed upon immediately hearing sounds of combat.
 Flashbacks from my brief time in Cyrodiil during the Great War threaten to resurface, before I ground myself.
 Several steadying breaths are all I need to anchor me back to reality.
 I learn soon enough there is a lower level to the Hall of the Elements.
 True to its description, the main hall is a wide, cavernous room with high-vauled glass windows and a circular layout.
 Cushions of varying colors are arranged on stone steps leading downwards and around the room, with podiums stationed in different angles to allow for addressing a varying size of people.
 What looked a stone well in the center of the room offered an aerial glimpse of an equally massive training area.
 Students were firing projectile spells at glowing, stone monoliths in gated sections, forming a circle around the arena.
 There was even a student sparring with what I'm quite sure was a spirit, blasting it with fireball after fireball, causing the ground beneath my feet to tremble.
 I decide to distract myself with exploring later, and leave the Hall.
 Staircases to my left and right lead to different parts of the College.
 Whoever constructed this building at least had the foresight to add directory plaques next to each staircase, labeling each one and listing which staircase led to which floor.
 The Archmage's quarters, predictably, were at the very top of the College, the 5th floor of the northwestern staircase.
-I begin my ascent, mentally practicing what I will say when I finally meet the Archmage.
+I begin my ascent, mentally practicing what I will say to an Archmage that may or may not be elated to have a Thalmor on his College grounds.

 ##########

-At the very top of the staircase, I see the reflection of a huge window.
-High above me, in a foyer-area before a great set of wooden doors, is a blue window bearing the College's sigil.
+At the top of the staircase, I see a reflection from a huge window.
+Splayed across the entire floor, in a foyer-area before a great set of wooden doors, is a blue window bearing the College's sigil.
 I'm instantly reminded of the singular window I saw when I first set foot onto the College grounds, and realize this is the central tower of the College itself.
 And they allow an impressive amount of light.
-The doors lead into another room, massive and sprawling.
-I'm oddly reminded of the Temple of the Divines in Solitude.
+The doors lead into another room, massive and sprawling with vaulted, stone ceilings.
+It was no different than the Temple of the Divines in Solitude.
 Savos Aren, the current Archmage of the College of Winterhold, sits in this room alone.
 A Dunmer, to my mild surprise.
 Although it isn't that surprising, come to think of it.
 Winterhold used to be a haven for the Dunmer, the "dark elves" as many an idiotic human have called them.
 But that was many decades ago, and those who survived the Great Collapse long since fled what was left of Winterhold to Windhelm.
 In which, from what I've heard, they are faring much worse.
 I suppose the only real surprise is that a Dunmer stayed behind after the Collapse, even in the College.
 The Archmage's quarters look like a giant, windowless office.
-A desk sits in the center of the room, with so many stacks of parchment that I almost feel overwhelmed on his behalf.
-Behind the desk is a single row of tall file cabinets, glass windows offering a small peak into their contents.
-Small chests line the perimeter of the desk, likely storage for writing supplies.
+Stone flooring is mostly concealed by rugs of various colors and lengths.
+A large, ornate wooden desk sits in the center of the room, with so many stacks of parchment that I almost feel overwhelmed on his behalf.
+Behind the desk is a plush and regal-looking wooden chair, one I nearly mistake for a throne.
+And behind the chair is a single row of tall bookshelves, their contents barely visible behind opaque glass windows.
+The wall behind the bookshelves is adorned with several banners, black with light blue borders and the College's sigil at the very top.
+Small chests line the perimeter of the desk, storage for writing supplies.
 Savos sits at a low table right next to the door to his quarters, book in hand, when I approach.
 He initially had no reaction to my entrance, but upon taking in my appearance, he straightens somewhat.
 "Ah yes," he says at last.
-His voice sounds surprisingly young, given his aged and weathered appearance.
-A dark grey cowl covers his head and conceals his hair, a light blue ornament at the crest.
-Attached to his robes is a fur shawl, forming a large "V" as it cascades down his torso and the tip of which reaches his pelvic area.
-Thin fur braces and boots cover his arms and feet, and I wonder if this man has ever set foot outside the College with how underdressed he appears to be for the climate outside.
+His voice is smooth, deep and surprisingly young, given his aged and weathered appearance.
+Saggy, discolored flesh underneath his eyes and on his forehead, rings of wrinkled skin along what I can see of his neck.
+A dark grey cowl covers his head and conceals his hair, a blue ornament at the crest.
+Attached to his robes is a long fur shawl, forming a large "V" as it cascades down his torso and the tip of which reaches his pelvic area.
+Thin fur bracers and boots cover his arms and feet, and I wonder if this man has ever set foot outside the College with how underdressed he is for the climate outside.

-Savos seems to consider this, stroking the long, pointed beard growing from his chin.
-He seems to be at ease here, perhaps because he thinks both of us being elves means we're practically kin.
-I'm starting to think I've won him over.
-"You know," he says, much more conversationally, "you would think such an arrangement would be seen as detrimental in the long run.
-Considering the Great War wasn't too long ago, magic users are reviled at large in the provice of Skyrim, and our College has something of a... tainted reputation."
-He pronounced tainted delicately, as if he wants to be careful with how he says it.
+He seems to consider this, stroking the long, pointed beard growing from his chin thoughtfully.
+His deep red eyes stare at a spot on the wall a few paces to my left, pondering.
+He's much more at ease here, I have no doubt he's just as aware of the history of both of our respective races as I am.
+I inwardly shudder, remembering the customs and rituals of the Ashlander tribes of Vvardenfell.
+He doesn't sense any immediate danger, and I'm starting to think I've won him over.
+He sighs.
+"Between you and me, I'm not sure what the Dominion hopes to accomplish or even gain with working alongside us.
+I doubt we have anything to offer them that they aren't already receiving from the Empire or elsewhere.
+And it's funny that you mention damage done," he says, much more conversationally, "you would think they would see such an arrangement as detrimental in the long run.
+Considering the Great War against your government wasn't too long ago, magic users are reviled at large here in Skyrim, and our College has something of a... tainted reputation."
+He pronounces tainted delicately, as if careful with how he says it.
 I can't help but wonder if there's a connection between the Great Collapse, and the College's pristine and mostly undamaged exterior.
-As if reading my thoughts, he adds, "notwithstanding the Great Collapse, which many blame on us.
-Even those who stayed in Winterhold after all these years..." he trails off momentarily, lost in thought before snapping back to reality, "anyway, I digress.
+As if reading my thoughts, he adds, "not to mention the Great Collapse, which many believe was our doing.
+Even those who remained in Winterhold after all these years..." he trails off momentarily, lost in thought before lightly shaking his head, "Anyway, I digress.
 But I assure you, the College had nothing to do with what happened back then."
 I flash what I hope comes across as a warm, charming smile.
-"There's no need for assurances, Archmage.
-I believe you."
-And this part happens to be true.
-I highly doubt anyone in the College would have had the magickal power, talent and reservoir necessary to sustain such a catastrophically traumatic feat for an extended period of time.
-But what I say next is a bold-faced lie, one Savos will never discover: "In turn, I would like to assure you that my purpose here is for the good of the College itself, as well as aiding in forming relations with my colleagues at the Embassy and Summerset."
+"There's no need for such assurances, Archmage.
+I believe the College had nothing to do with that unfortunately tragic incident."
+And for once, I'm telling the truth.
+I highly doubt anyone in here would have had the magickal power and talent necessary to sustain such a catastrophic display of power for an extended period of time.
+Not even Neloth himself.
+But what I say next is a bold-faced lie: "In turn, I would like to assure you that my purpose here is for the good of the College itself.
+I've only encountered a few of the students here so far, but I see great potential in them.
+I have no doubt they would benefit immensely from a partnership with the Dominion, which would include supplemental learning in addition to what they learn here."

 ################################################################